r3dvorak/pkg_r3dcomments/README.md

 # R3D Comments (pkg_r3dcomments)

-R3D Comments ist eine leichte, schnelle und datenschutzfreundliche Kommentar-Erweiterung für Joomla 5 und Joomla 6.
+R3D Comments is a lightweight, fast, and privacy-friendly comment extension for Joomla 5 and Joomla 6.
-Sie bietet grundlegende Kommentar-Funktionen ohne externe Dienste und ist vollständig in Joomla integrierbar.

-Das Paket enthält:
+It offers basic commenting features without external services and is fully integrable with Joomla.

+The package includes:
-- eine eigenständige Joomla-Komponente (`com_r3dcomments`)
+- a standalone Joomla component (`com_r3dcomments`)
-- ein YOOtheme-fähiges Frontend-Modul (`mod_r3dcomments`)
+- a YOOtheme-compatible frontend module (`mod_r3dcomments`)
-- optional ein Content-Plugin (Tag- oder Kategorie-basiert)

-Ideal für Webseiten, die einfache, übersichtliche und DSGVO-freundliche Kommentare benötigen.
+- an optional content plugin (tag or category-based)

+Ideal for websites that need simple, clear, and GDPR-friendly comments.

 ---

-## Funktionen
+## Features

-- **Joomla 5 & Joomla 6 kompatibel**
+- **Joomla 5 & Joomla 6 compatible**
-- **Zwei Ebenen** (Kommentar + Antwort)
+- **Two levels** (comment + reply)
-- **Zitieren**: Markierter Kommentartext wird automatisch übernommen
-- **Kategoriefilter** (Comments nur in definierten Kategorien)
+- **Quote**: Selected comment text is automatically copied
+- **Category filter** (comments only in defined categories)
-- **YOOtheme Pro kompatibel** (Module, Dynamische Templates)
+- **YOOtheme Pro compatible** (modules, dynamic templates)
-- **Frontend-Bearbeitung** (Autor kann seinen Kommentar editieren)
-- **Benachrichtigung an Administratoren**
-- **Veröffentlichungs-Workflow** (Kommentare optional erst nach Freigabe sichtbar)
-- **Saubere Bootstrap/Uikit-freie Ausgabe für Template-Flexibilität**
-- **Update-Server integriert** (für automatische Updates im Joomla-Backend)
+- **Frontend editing** (author can edit their comment)
+- **Notification to administrators**
+- **Publication workflow** (comments optionally visible only after approval)
+- **Clean Bootstrap/Uikit-free output for template flexibility**
+- **Integrated update server** (for automatic updates in the Joomla backend)

 ---

-## Systemanforderungen
+## System requirements

-- PHP 8.1 oder höher
+- PHP 8.1 or higher
-- Joomla 5 oder Joomla 6
+- Joomla 5 or Joomla 6
 - MySQL/MariaDB
-- Optional: YOOtheme Pro für Modul-Einbindung im Builder
+- Optional: YOOtheme Pro for module integration in the builder

 ---

 ## Installation

-1. Laden Sie die aktuelle ZIP‐Datei aus dem Ordner `/04_dist/` herunter
+1. Download the latest ZIP file from the `/04_dist/` folder.
-2. Im Joomla-Backend: *Erweiterungen → Verwalten → Installieren*
+2. In the Joomla backend: *Extensions → Manage → Install*.
-3. Das Paket installiert:
+3. The package installs:
-   - Komponente
+   - Component
-   - Modul
+   - Module
    - (optional) Plugin

-4. Aktivieren Sie das Modul **mod_r3dcomments**
+4. Activate the **mod_r3dcomments** module
-5. Platzieren Sie es:
+5. Place it:
-   - entweder in einer Template-Position
+   - either in a template position
-   - oder in YOOtheme Pro als **Module Element**
+   - or in YOOtheme Pro as a **Module Element**

-Optional: Content-Plugin aktivieren und Tag/Kategorie konfigurieren.
+Optional: Activate the content plugin and configure the tag/category.

 ---

-## Verwendung
+## Usage

-### Via Modul (empfohlen)
+### Via module (recommended)
-Das Modul ist vollständig YOOtheme-kompatibel.

-Einfach das Modul **mod_r3dcomments** auf Artikelseiten anzeigen.
+The module is fully YOOtheme-compatible.

+Simply display the **mod_r3dcomments** module on article pages.

-### Via Content-Plugin (optional)
+### Via content plugin (optional)
-Kommentare unter Artikeln automatisch anzeigen, basierend auf:
+Automatically display comments under articles based on:

-- Kategorien
+- Categories
 - Tags
 - Shortcode `{r3dcomments}`

 ---

-## Update-Server
+## Update server

-Das Paket enthält einen eigenen Update-Server Eintrag.
-Updates erscheinen automatisch im Joomla-Backend.

-Der Update-Feed liegt unter:
+The package contains its own update server entry.
+Updates appear automatically in the Joomla backend.

+The update feed is located at:
 `https://www.r3d.de/joomlaextensions/updates/pkg_r3dcomments.xml`

 ---

 ## Downloads

-Alle offiziellen Releases sind verfügbar im Ordner:
+All official releases are available in the folder:

 `/04_dist/`

-oder über GitHub Releases.
+or via GitHub Releases.

 ---

-## Entwicklung
+## Development

-### Repository-Struktur
+### Repository structure

 pkg_r3dcomments/
-├── 01_src/ # Installierbares Joomla-Package
+├── 01_src/ # Installable Joomla package
-├── 02_build/ # Build-Skripte (nicht Teil des Repos)
-├── 03_docs/ # Dokumentation, Screenshots
+├── 02_build/ # Build scripts (not part of the repo) ├── 03_docs/ # Documentation, screenshots
-├── 04_dist/ # Build-Artefakte (ZIPs)
+├── 04_dist/ # Build artifacts (ZIPs)
-└── 05_updates/ # Update-Feed-Generator
+└── 05_updates/ # Update feed generator

-Die Ordner `02_build` und `05_updates` sind aus Sicherheitsgründen ausgeschlossen.
+The folders `02_build` and `05_updates` are excluded for security reasons.

 ---

-## Lizenz
+## License

-GNU General Public License v2 oder später
+GNU General Public License v2 or later
-Weitere Informationen in der Datei `LICENSE`.

----
+Further information can be found in the `LICENSE` file.

 ## Support

 Website: https://r3d.de
-E-Mail: dev@r3d.de
+Email: dev@r3d.de
-Autor: Richard Dvořák / R3D Internet Dienstleistungen
+Author: Richard Dvořák / R3D Internet Services

 ---

 ## Changelog

-Siehe `CHANGELOG.md` im Repository.
+See `CHANGELOG.md` in the repository.